 Daisy Vanags – University of Bristol, international business management

 Daisy studied international business management at the University of Bristol.
 She has completed a broad range of work placements including a summer internship for a technology start-up specialising in corporate social responsibility and in the office of the shadow secretary of state for health.
-She completed a finance internship at Centrica this summer.
+She also completed a finance internship at Centrica.
 In her own time, she has pursued her interest in technology by learning to code, worked as a fundraiser for Guide Dogs and was selected as a peer mentor and university course ambassador.

 Alexander Young | Swansea University | business management Ben Maxwell | Newcastle University | accounting and finance Daisy Vanags | University of Bristol | international business management Danni Christie | Queen Mary, University of London | economics and finance Harry Deacon | University of Oxford | economics and management James Counsell | University of Nottingham | economics Kudzai Moyo | University of Warwick | accounting and finance Rick Taylor | University of Exeter | business and management Sum Mei Lee | University of Bath | accounting and finance Tom Dixon | Goldsmiths, University of London | philosophy, politics and economics